-As stated in the Health Form, please make sure prescription and non-prescription medications are in their original containers and clearly labeled with the camper's name and dosages.
+As stated in the Health Form, please make sure all prescription and non-prescription (even daily allergy medication and vitamins must be turned into the healthcare team) medications are in their original containers and clearly labeled with the camper's name and dosages.
 Dosage instructions are strictly adhered to unless alternate written/signed physician's orders are provided.
-Medications that are turned in will be maintained in locked cabinets and will only be returned to a parent or Certain medications; epi-pens & guardian. rescue inhalers must be kept in the possession of the prescribed camper at all times.
+Medications that are turned in will be maintained in locked cabinets and will only be returned to a parent or guardian.
+Certain medications; epi-pens & rescue inhalers must be kept in the possession of the prescribed camper at all times.
 These medications must be declared and documented by the camps healthcare team for your campers safety.